-It is recommended that the City update its Zoning By-law to reduce parking requirements for residential units deemed to be affordable housing.
-Affordable housing includes housing provided by Peel Housing Corporation, a non-profit housing agency and any unit provided through Inclusionary Zoning.
+It is recommended that the City update its Zoning By-law to reduce parking requirements for Public Authority Dwelling Units.
 The affordable housing parking requirement could be 50 percent lower than the requirement for each conventional housing category in Precinct 1 and 30 percent lower in all other Precincts.